v-rgrace/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 No, you won’t have access to the organizational data upload feature in the Viva Insights app.
 All other features you use in Viva Insights will still be available.

-If you have any other questions or would like to be excluded from this migration wave, please reach out to vitomodismigration@microsoft.com by November 15, 2024.
+If you have any other questions, [please file a support ticket](..//..//get-insights-support.md).